GSSoC24/Contributor/README.md

 ## For Contributors

 GSSoC is a 3-month long #OpenSource program by GirlScript Foundation, India.
-This is Contributor Space.
+This is Contributor Space where all the relevant link regarding your doubts.

-[] Check out the Discussion board for more FAQ:https://github.com/GSSoC24/Contributor/discussions [] Mentor Assigned to the Project List:
+- [] Check out the Discussion board for more FAQ:https://github.com/GSSoC24/Contributor/discussions
+- [] Mentor Assigned to the Project List:
-[] Regarding Certificate after participation: https://github.com/GSSoC24/Contributor/discussions/33
+- [] Regarding Certificate after participation: https://github.com/GSSoC24/Contributor/discussions/33
-[] If you haven't received the Confirmation Mail:
+- [] If you haven't received the Confirmation Mail:

 ## Common FAQ